shanehull/shanehull.com/content/pages/quotes.md

 layout: quotes
 ---

-Someone ask for a random quote?

 Sure!
-Here's one for you..
+Here's a quote... but don't press the button.